ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 ## Git & Github:
 `git branch -d branch-name`: delete branch branch-name locally

-`git branch --contains commit-hash`: print branches which contain commit `commit-hash`
+`git branch -a --contains commit-hash`: print branches which contain commit `commit-hash`
+- `-a`: all (also remote branches), otherwise only local branches will be printed

 `git checkout -f target-branch`: force checkout into target-branch (discarding local changes)